axefrog/cycle-router5/README.md

 See the router5 documentation to learn how router5 works.
 See the Cycle.js documentation to learn how Cycle and its driver system works.

+**Note:** I have adapted some of the code from [Visionmedia's page.js router](https://github.com/visionmedia/page.js) to handle automatic intercepting of link clicks.
+When a link is clicked, a number of verifications are initially performed to validate that the link matches a registered route.
+If so, the action is cancelled and router5 is called upon to enact the route transition.
+If no route is matched, the click resolves normally.
+If this behaviour causes problems for you, please open an issue and I'll add some additional code to make this behaviour optional.
+Alternatively, feel free to submit a pull request.

 ## Installation

 ```